OpenDSA/OpenDSA/RST/en/Hashing/HashCImproved.rst

        good thing if we used the bottom :math:`m` bits to decide on the first hash function value!
-       In other words, we really do not want the value of the step sized used by the linear probing to be fixed to the slot in the hash table that we chose.
+       In other words, we really do not want the value of the step size used by the linear probing to be fixed to the slot in the hash table that we chose.
        So we are using the next :math:`m` bits of the key value instead.